6 Tips For Starting Your Own Aesthetics Practice

-Get good cosmetic insurance (e.g. we work with Cosmetic Insure and Hamilton Fraser).
+- Get good cosmetic insurance (i.e. Cosmetic Insure or Hamilton Fraser).

-Develop a robust consenting system (this should be covered even in Foundation Training).
+- Develop a robust consenting system, which should be covered even in your Foundation Training.

 Putting time into being organised is the only way to ensure your business can be effective from the start.